 2/1.16/3.2.1.1 FSS for Non-GSO MSS FEEDER UPLINKS and the mobile service/RLAN

-[Editor’s note: FSS stations operate on a primary basis in the frequency band 5 150-5 250 MHz.
-In several countries this frequency band is used by WAS/RLAN systems it is required to conduct the compatibility studies between WAS/RLAN systems and FSS stations.]
+[Editor’s note: FSS stations for NGSO MSS Feeder Links operate on a co-primary basis in the frequency band 5 150-5 250 MHz.
+This frequency band is also used by WAS/RLAN systems.]

-[Views were expressed that consistent with No. 5.446A and Resolution 229 (WRC-12), operations of the WAS/RLAN stations in the mobile service are restricted to indoor use with a maximum mean e.i.r.p. of 200 mW and a maximum mean e.i.r.p. density of 10 mW/MHz in any 1 MHz band or equivalently 0.25 mW/25 kHz in any 25 kHz band.
+[Views were expressed that consistent with No. 5.446A and Resolution 229 (WRC-12), operations of the WAS/RLAN stations in the mobile service are restricted to indoor use with a maximum mean e.i.r.p. of 200 mW and a maximum mean e.i.r.p. density of 10 mW/MHz in any 1 MHz band or equivalently 0.25 mW/25 kHz in any 25 kHz band.]

 In the past several years, some administrations have authorized WAS/RLAN operations at higher EIRP level and relaxed the indoor-only restriction.
 Specifically, these administrations authorized RLAN at up to 1 Watt conducted power and a power spectral density (PSD) of 17 dBm/MHz with an allowance for a 6 dBi antenna gain (i.e. a total 36 dBm EIRP) with the outdoor operation of WAS/RLANs permitted with the constraint that antenna elevation angles in excess of 30 degrees from the horizon must not exceed 125 mW e.i.r.p., to minimize the likelihood of harmful interference to the operating MSS system.
 Expressing a limit in terms of e.i.r.p. provides flexibility regarding how to achieve compatibility with non-GSO MSS feeder uplinks.
-It is important to note that one of these administrations that allowed higher power outdoor operations is also the notifying administration for only non-GSO MSS system (HIBLEO-4) operating in this band.
+It is noted that one of these administrations that allowed higher power outdoor operations is also one of the two notifying administrations for a non-GSO MSS system (United States HIBLEO-4 FL and France HIBLEO-X) that is currently operating in this band.

-Also, while in-band e.i.r.p. was increased, unwanted emission levels were retained such that all WAS/RLAN station unwanted emissions outside of the 5 150-5 250 MHz frequency range shall not exceed an e.i.r.p. of −27 dBm/MHz.
+Also, while in-band e.i.r.p. was increased, unwanted emission levels were retained such that all WAS/RLAN station unwanted emissions outside of the 5 150-5 350 MHz frequency range shall not exceed an e.i.r.p. of −27 dBm/MHz.